ZhangGroup-MITChemistry/OpenNucleome/analysis_code/chr_chr/iter_num/README.md

-## Adam Training parameters
+## Adam Optimizer parameters

-This folder stores all the parameters used in the adam training
+This folder stores all the parameters used in the adam optimizer